stevetodman/stevetodman-cardioquestlive/README.md

   - Auto-release after 2s when you stop pressing (and after 60s idle safety).
   - Advanced options hidden by default; defaults to asking the patient.
   - Mobile-first voice layout: collapsible voice panel plus floating mic button that respects safe areas.
+  - Text fallback: if mic is blocked or voice is paused, switch to typing a question with inline help and keep that preference in localStorage.

 ## Data & Architecture (brief)